Killing of Muhamad Husain Kadir: Incident

 Richmond was a member of the Headquarters Company, of the 1st Battalion, 27th Infantry Regiment (United States), a unit of the 25th Infantry Division (United States)'s 2nd Brigade Combat Team.
 On February 28, 2004 Richmond's unit was conducting a cordon and search raid in a village near Taal Al Jai.
 Orders were to detain all male members of the village.

 A squad under Sergeant Jeffrey Waruch that included Richmond was to secure the perimeter of the village while the rest of their unit searched the houses.
 Waruch's orders to his squad were that they were authorized to shoot any military age men they saw fleeing the village, but, if he was nearby, to ask him first.
 Richmond saw elderly cowherd Muhamad Hussain Kadir outside the village, and asked Waruch if he should shoot him.
 Waruch decided to intercept and secure Kadir and ordered Richmond to help him.

 Waruch found Kadir agitated, and initially struggled while he attempted to secure his arms with zip-ties.
 Arthur Rizer, writing in The Atlantic, reports that Waruch did tell Richmond to "shoot him if he moves."
 Kadir did calm down and Waruch was able to secure his arms.
-Richmond shot Kadir as Waruch lead him back to the where captives were being assembled.
+Richmond shot Kadir as Waruch lead him back to where the captives were being assembled.
 Richmond said he saw Kadir "lunge" at Waruch, although it is widely reported that Kadir merely tripped, and fell against Waruch.
 Richmond claimed he wasn't aware that Kadir's limbs were secured.

 Waruch then said that he observed Richmond shooting Kadir in the back of the head.

 Two unidentified government witnesses provided observations of what was believed to be Richmond's motives.
 One claimed that Richmond was overheard talking about killing Iraqis, the other that Richmond asked to kill Kadir prior to the orders to detain villagers.
 Richmond claimed that he never saw Kadir handcuffed, and was defending Sergent Waruch when Kadir was shot, claiming that Waruch ordered Richmond to "shoot him if he moves."

 Richmond was acquitted of a more serious charge of unpremeditated murder, but convicted of voluntary manslaughter and sentenced to three years in prison.
 He was also demoted, received a dishonorable discharge, and ordered to forfeit all pay and allowance.
 He was released from prison on parole after serving two years of his sentence, an appeal was pending as of 2006.

 In 2012 Arthur Rizer, reporting in The Atlantic, returned to this incident, citing it as an example of the problems of using combat troops in a police role.

 Rizer claimed that Richmond would have been treated much more leniently if he had been a police officer who had shot an innocent man he genuinely believed represented a threat.
 He wrote: